Unbiunium: Prospects for future synthesis

 The isotopes 299Ubu, 300Ubu, and 301Ubu, that could be produced in the reaction between 254Es and 50Ti via the 3n and 4n channels, are expected to be the only reachable unbiunium isotopes with half-lives long enough for detection.
 The cross sections would nevertheless push the limits of what can currently be detected.
-For example, in a 2016 publication, the cross section of the aforementioned reaction between 254Es and 50Ti was predicted to be arond 7 fb in the 4n channel, four times lower than the lowest measured cross section for a successful reaction.
+For example, in a 2016 publication, the cross section of the aforementioned reaction between 254Es and 50Ti was predicted to be around 7 fb in the 4n channel, four times lower than the lowest measured cross section for a successful reaction.
 A 2021 calculation gives similarly low theoretical cross sections of 10 fb for the 3n channel and 0.6 fb for the 4n channel of this reaction, along with cross sections on the order of 1–10 fb for the reactions 249Bk+54Cr, 252Es+50Ti, and 258Md+48Ca.
 However, 252Es and 258Md cannot currently be synthesized in sufficient quantities to form target material.

 Should the synthesis of unbiunium isotopes in such a reaction be successful, the resulting nuclei would decay through isotopes of ununennium that could be produced by cross-bombardments in the 248Cm+51V or 249Bk+50Ti reactions, down through known isotopes of tennessine and moscovium synthesized in the 249Bk+48Ca and 243Am+48Ca reactions.
 The multiplicity of excited states populated by the alpha decay of odd nuclei may however preclude clear cross-bombardment cases, as was seen in the controversial link between 293Ts and 289Mc.
 Heavier isotopes are expected to be more stable; 320Ubu is predicted to be the most stable unbiunium isotope, but there is no way to synthesize it with current technology as no combination of usable target and projectile could provide enough neutrons.